simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 ..........

-If set, the ``model-check/dot-output`` configuration item is the name of a file in which to write a dot file of the path leading the found property (safety or liveness violation) as well as the cycle for liveness properties.
-This dot file can then fed to the graphviz dot tool to generate an corresponding graphical representation.
+If set, the ``model-check/dot-output`` configuration item is the name of a file in which to write a dot file of the path leading to the property violation discovered (safety or liveness violation), as well as the cycle for liveness properties.
+This dot file can then be fed to the graphviz dot tool to generate an corresponding graphical representation.

 .. _cfg=model-check/max-depth: